polazarus/ocamlyices/README.markdown

 multi-process programs to larger memory footprint.

 That is why personnaly I prefer to stick with Yices without GMP.
-At the moment (1.0.33), `libyices.so` is dependent on `libgmp.so.3` (that is, a GMP version 4.x).
-If you have a more recent system, `libgmp.so` may actually point to a newer version (e.g. `libgmp.so.10`, a version 5.x).
-However, the older version is usually available for compatibility (for instance, through the package `libgmp3c2` on Debian and Ubuntu).
+At the moment (1.0.34), `libyices.so` is dependent on `libgmp.so.10` (that is, a GMP version 5.x).
+Most recent systems comes with packages for the version 5.x of GMP, called for instance `libgmp10` and `libgmp10-dev` (with headers) on Debian and Ubuntu.

-With this version, Ocamlyices does not need to know which one is in use, but you need to have on your system.
+Since version 0.6, Ocamlyices does not need to know which one is in use, but you need to have it on your system.
 You can know if `libyices.so` has any problem with `ldd`.
 Indeed `ldd /pathto/libyices.so` should notably print the full path of the GMP dynamic library used by Yices.

 Usage
 -----